SmartPracticeschool/SBSPS-Challenge-1615-Sentiment-Analysis-of-COVID-19-Tweets-Visualization-Dashboard/README.md

 Data Preprocessing (Roshnee).pptx - This file contains the powerpoint presentation for Data Preprocessing made by Roshnee Matlani.
 Data Annotation (Dhiren).pptx - This file contains the powerpoint presentation for Data Annotation made by Dhiren Soneji.
-Data Visualization (Sharv).pptx-This file contains the powerpoint presentation for Data Visualization made by Sharv Dumbre
+Data Visualization (Sharv).pptx-This file contains the powerpoint presentation for Data Visualization made by Sharv Dumbre IBMHC ppt.pptx - This file contains the powerpoint presentation for the final project.